NCEAS/metacat/docs/user/metacat/source/install.rst

 Before you can install and run Metacat, you must ensure that a recent Java SDK, PostgreSQL and Tomcat are installed, configured, and running correctly.

-* `Java 6`_
+* `Java 7`_
 * `Apache Tomcat`_
 * PostgreSQL_ Database

-Java 6
+Java 7
 ......
-To run Metacat, you must have Java 6.
-(Java 5 is deprecated).
+To run Metacat, you must have Java 7.
 Make sure that the JAVA_HOME environment variable is properly set and that both java and javac are on your PATH.

 To download and install Java:

-1. Browse to: http://java.sun.com/javase/downloads/widget/jdk6.jsp and follow
+1. Browse to: http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html and follow
-   the instructions to download JDK 6.
+   the instructions to download JDK 7.

 2. Run the downloaded installer to install Java.